-The Company entered into a credit line agreement with a local bank equivalent to AZN 2,000,000, accordingly an amount of AZN 1,627,033 is outstanding as at year end.
-The interest rate is 12.5% per annum.
-These loans will be repaid fully till November 2024.
+The Company entered into a credit line agreement with a local bank equivalent to AZN 2,000,000, accordingly an amount of AZN 1,964,660 is outstanding as at year end.
+The interest rate ranging from 12.25%-12.50% per annum.
+These loans will be repaid fully till December 5, 2025.
 The lease assets equivalent to 150% of loan outstanding and future interest are pledged against these loans.